terminalnode/mrfreeze/README.md

 ### User utility commands
 * **!temp**     - DMs a help message regarding the automatic temperature conversion.
 Does no conversion of it's own.
+* **!rules**    - Displays one, several or all rules depending on how the command is executed.

 ### Silly commands
 * **!mrfreeze**  - Posts a MrFreeze-quote with user instead of Batman and server instead of Gotham.